-Because of the built-in flexibility of its curriculum the Environmental Studies Program allows students to participate in courses, programs, and opportunities that lead to independent thinking and experiential learning that can deepen a student’s understanding of the causes and effects of today’s environmental problems on a global scale.
+Because of the built-in flexibility of its curriculum, Environmental Studies allows students to participate in courses, programs, and opportunities that lead to independent thinking and experiential learning that can deepen a student’s understanding of the causes and effects of today’s environmental problems on a global scale.

-Ever since it was first created as an academic unit over 40 years ago, UCSB’s Environmental Studies Program has encouraged its students to consider completing some portion of their undergraduate study through the University’s Education Abroad Program (EAP), other accredited study abroad programs, or UC's Washington Center or Sacramento Center programs.
-Opportunities such as these allow ES students to apply academic credit towards their major while studying in a foreign country or interning for an environmentally related agency in our state or national capital.
+Since its creation, Environmental Studies at UCSB has encouraged its students to consider completing some portion of their undergraduate study through the University’s Education Abroad Program (EAP), other accredited study abroad programs, or UC's Washington Center or Sacramento Center programs.
+Opportunities such as these allow students to apply academic credit towards their major while studying in a foreign country or interning for an environmentally related agency in our state or national capital.

 UC Education Abroad Program (EAP)

-At present, the ES Program currently has over 45 students studying abroad in 17 different countries through the UC's Education Abroad Program - countries such as New Zealand, Ghana, Chile, England, Costa Rica, Denmark, China/Hong Kong, Italy, and Australia to name a few.
+Environmental Studies currently has over 45 students studying abroad in 17 different countries through the UC's Education Abroad Program - countries such as New Zealand, Ghana, Chile, England, Costa Rica, Denmark, China/Hong Kong, Italy, and Australia to name a few.
 Through UC’s Education Abroad Program, more than 2,500 UC students are studying abroad at over 130 institutions in 35 countries, making it the larges Education Abroad program in the country.
 Students interested in studying abroad are strongly encouraged to visit the UCSB EAP website and plan accordingly as the application process can often take months and early academic planning is critical to assure a student stays on track to graduate in a reasonable time.
 Students can also view EAP's Studying Abroad for ES Majors form for more information.

 Washington Center Program (UCDC)